Jiboo/gia/readme.md

 The GIA (GPU Image Archive) file format
 ===================

-This project is a hobby experiment.

-The goal is to create a lossy image format GPU friendly, minimizing the time required for decode, and be able to display the image ASAP.
+The goal is to create an image format GPU friendly.
+This is a hobby experiment.

 Features
 --------

 GIA archives are supposed to be processed once and then distributed.
-The header contains useful data that are too often computed on the client, like a palette (as in Android's Palette API), a phash.org, opaque flag, ...
+The header contains useful data that are too often computed on the client (like Android's Palette API, a phash.org, opaque flag, ...) and a list of data "blocks".

 - Blocks (tldr: file composed of skippable blobs, may be in different formats)
     * GIA Is an Archive, not an image format.
     * The archive is streamable, it consist of a header and a list of blocks.
-    * Intended to contain the same image using different texture compression algorithm, and raw pixels data as backup.
+    * Intended to contain the same image using different texture compression codecs, and raw pixels data as backup.
-    * Blocks data (independently of it's format) may be optionally compressed using LZ4.
     * A decoder may easily ignore blocks in an unsupported/unpreferred format.
     * A server could easily construct a new GIA on the fly by transferring to client only blocks in it's preferred format.

-- "Native" lossy (tldr: reduce GPU memory usage by storing compressed mipmaps)
+- "Native" lossy (tldr: block texture compression, BCn and ASTC)
     * Compressed in a random access format that GPU can easily work with.
     * It reduces GPU memory usage and archive size, but will have a small impact on draw performances.
-    * Same formats as defined in the Vulkan specs (BCn, ETC, ETC2/EAC, ASTC).
-    * If not compressed by LZ4, blocks' data could be written directly to GPU mapped memory.
-No copy buffer, no decode.

-- "Lossless" (tldr: raw data compressed)
+- "Lossless" (tldr: raw pixel data)
     * Raw RGB(A) data (may be compressed using LZ4).
-    * Can be filtered, like PNG's "sub", to increase LZ4 efficiency.
-    * Failsafe for systems not supporting other texture compression fomats in the archive.
+    * Failsafe for systems not supporting other texture compression codecs in the archive.

 - Mipmaping (tldr: allowing progressive rendering, at size cost)